EU nationals in the UK: how to plan your future?

 One of the areas in which questions are being asked is the current and future status of EU nationals who live in the UK.
 The government has reassured EU citizens that until the UK leaves the EU next year on 19 March 2019, they will continue to enjoy the same status and rights to remain in the country.
 What happens after that is dependent on a number of conditions.

-While there seems no need to take immediate action, there are a few scenarios for EU nationals to consider if they remain in the UK past December 31 2020, depending on their particular situation.
+For pragmatic forward planning, there are a few scenarios for EU nationals to consider if they remain in the UK past December 31 2020, depending on their particular situation.

 Living in the UK for more than five years